Quantitative merging for time-inhomogeneous Markov chains in non-decreasing environments via functional inequalities: Introduction

-\end{theorem} Note that these estimates are very close to the conclusions of Theorem \ref{homogeneP}.\\ Besides, when $(\pi_t)_{t\ge 1}$ and $(K_t)_{t\ge 1}$ are constant, we retrieve the exact statement of Theorem \ref{homogeneP}.\\ To ensure the assumption of a finite non-decreasing environment, the challenge lies in computing explicit invariant probability measures and our ability to compare them.
+Thus, when the minimum in \ref{Estime2} in Theorem \ref{PoincaréthmMer} is infinite, then, we get $T_{\text{mer}}(x,y,\eta) \leq +\infty$.
+We adopt the same convention in Theorems \ref{MergingNash},\ref{LogSobolevThm} and \ref{LogSobolevThm2}. \end{remark} \begin{remark} Note that Estimate \ref{Equation 1} is very close to the conclusions of Theorem \ref{homogeneP}.
+In addition, when $(\pi_t)_{t\ge 1}$ and $(K_t)_{t\ge 1}$ are constant, we retrieve the exact statement of Theorem \ref{homogeneP}. \end{remark} To ensure the assumption of a finite non-decreasing environment, the challenge lies in computing explicit invariant probability measures and our ability to compare them.
 Roughly speaking, there is a competition between the ratio of the total masses and the product of eigenvalues to achieve a reasonably small merging time.
-When the ratio of the total masses is too large, the right-hand side of Equation \ref{Equation 1} might not tend to $0$, see example \ref{unbounded case 1}.
-In fact, the existence of a non-decreasing environment does not ensure that merging will occur see \ref{unbounded case 1}.
-Our Estimate \ref{Estime2} is not always sharp, see example \ref{stick} . \\~\\ When $V$ is a finite set and $(K_t)_{t\ge 1}$ is a family of irreducible Markov transition operators, then there always exists a family of finite measures $(\pi_t)_{t\ge 1}$ such that $\{(K_t,\pi_t)\}_{t\ge 1}$ is a finite non-decreasing environment.
-However, the ratio of the total masses can increase very fast and this deteriorates our estimate.\\~\\ A class of examples where the hypothesis on the existence of a finite non-decreasing environment is easy to check is Markov chains on electrical networks, see \cite{LPeres} for further details.
+When the ratio of the total masses is too large, the right-hand side of Equation \ref{Equation 1} might not tend to $0$, see Example \ref{unbounded case 1}.
+In fact, the existence of a non-decreasing environment does not imply that merging will occur, see Example \ref{unbounded case 1}.
+Our Estimate \ref{Estime2} is not always sharp, see Example \ref{stick}.

+If $V$ is a finite set and $(K_t)_{t\ge 1}$ a family of irreducible Markov transition operators, there always exists a family of finite measures $(\pi_t)_{t\ge 1}$ such that $\{(K_t,\pi_t)\}_{t\ge 1}$ is a finite non-decreasing environment.
+However, the ratio of the total masses can increase very fast and this deteriorates our estimate.

+A class of examples where the hypothesis on the existence of a finite non-decreasing environment is easy to check is Markov chains on electrical networks, see \cite{LPeres} for further details.
 Then, the sum of the conductances at a given vertex provides an explicit invariant measure.
-Therefore, a sequence of electrical network with non-decreasing conductances forms a non-decreasing environment.\\ More precisely, a set of conductances is a function $c$ satisfiying: \begin{itemize} \item $c:V\times V \mapsto \mathbb{R}_+$, \item for all $(x,y)$ in $V, c(x,y)=c(y,x)$. \end{itemize} To this, we add the following assumption:
+We give a definition/proposition: \begin{definition} Let $E$ be a subset of $V\times V$ such that if $(x,y) \in E$, then, $(y,x) \in E$.
+We name $E$ a set of edges.
+A set of conductances on $E$ is a function $c:E \mapsto \mathbb{R}$ satisfying:

-Let us consider the Markov transition operator $P$ defined with:
+We associate to the set of conductances $c$ the Markov transition operator $P$ defined by: